GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/TutorialUsingTheOSLCodeNode/index.md

 stripes = aastep( 0, sin( v * M_PI / width ) )
 ```

-Now hit _Control + Enter_ to update the shader.
+Now hit <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to update the shader.
 The Viewer will update to show a shader ball with the shader on it, and adjusting the width parameter will update the render interactively.

 ![](images/shaderBallStripes.png "Shader ball")